-An algorithm is a well-defined step-by-step procedure to transform a given input inot the desired output to solve a computational problem.
+An algorithm is a well-defined step-by-step procedure to transform a given input into the desired output to solve a computational problem.
 In other words, an algorithm is a tool for solving a well-specified computational problem.
-Note: The computational problem is a collection of questions that computers might be able to solve.
-For example, the problem of sorting : “Given a sequence of n integer, arrange it into increasing order” is a computational problem.
+Note: Computational problem is a collection of questions that computers might be able to solve.
+For example, the problem of sorting is a computational problem.

-Given an array A of n elements, write an algorithm to search a given element k in A. If the element k is present, return the index where it is present in the array; otherwise, return -1 or false.
+Given an array A of n elements, write an algorithm to search a given element k in A. If k is present, return the index where it is present; otherwise, return -1.